sapsan-wiki/sapsan-wiki.github.io/docs/overview/installation.md

 ## Optional
 ---
 ### Install Graphviz

+!!!
+Info
+    pip version of graphviz that installs with Sapsan is not enough!

 In order to create model graphs, Sapsan is using [graphviz](https://graphviz.org/).
-If you would like to utilize this functionality, then please install graphviz via:
+If you would like to utilize this functionality, pip graphviz wrapper is not enough.
+To install the core package for graphviz:
 ```
 conda install graphviz
 ```